apecloud/kubeblocks/docs/user_docs/kubeblocks-for-kafka/cluster-management/delete-kafka-cluster.md

 ---
-title: Delete a MongoDB Cluster
+title: Delete a kafka Cluster
-description: How to delete a MongoDB Cluster
+description: How to delete a kafka Cluster
-keywords: [mongodb, delete a cluster, delete protection]
+keywords: [kafka, delete a cluster, delete protection]
 sidebar_position: 7
-sidebar_label: Delete protection
+sidebar_label: Delete a Kafka cluster
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Delete a MongoDB cluster
+# Delete a Kafka cluster

 ## Termination policy